 Want to know more about our curriculum choices and why we do these specific subjects?
 Read: Homeschooling Kindergarten | What Subjects to Teach

 As you can see, we accomplish all of our academics in the first half of the day.
-Dominic can only do about 30 minutes of focussed academic work before he starts getting antsy.
+Most Kindergarteners can only do about 30 minutes of focussed academic work before they need a break to move.

 The times listed on the schedule are approximations and are only there as a guide.
 We sometimes shuffle things around or get really into something and take longer and other times we finish early.

 Where We Go on Field Trip Days:

 - Local STEAM hands-on museum for kids